15 Tips on How to Focus on Boring Reading Materials

-One strategy I like to implement is checking to see if there is anyone else presenting the information on YouTube in a lecture, video or documentary format.
+One strategy I like to implement is checking if there is anyone else presenting the information on YouTube in a lecture, video, or documentary format.
 Also, doing a quick Google search can get you access to the same information presented by different authors or bloggers.

 Once you have inspected supplementary material, you will find that reading the boring stuff will be a lot easier and you should be able to get through the information much more quickly.

 Tip #2: Ask Yourself, “Why Am I Reading This?”